indico/eslint-config-indico/README.md

 Make sure to load this after all other `indico/*` presets.
 When using babel/react, also enable the `prettier/babel` and `prettier/react` presets.

+For convenience, we also include a prettier config, that can be loaded by putting `"eslint-config-indico/prettier-config"` in your `.prettierrc`.

 ## Example `.eslintrc.yml`

 ```yaml